mchba/Modelling-of-CNBLs-with-an-EARSM/README.md

 ## References

-<a name="Baungaard2025">[1]</a> Mads Baungaard & Stefan Wallin (2025, under preparation), *Modelling of conventionally neutral boundary layers with an explicit algebraic Reynolds stress model*, Boundary-Layer Metereology
+<a name="Baungaard2025">[1]</a> Mads Baungaard & Stefan Wallin (2025), *Modelling of conventionally neutral boundary layers with an explicit algebraic Reynolds stress model*, Under review for Boundary-Layer Metereology

-<a name="Huusko2025">[2]</a> Linnea Huusko et al. (2025, under review), [*Large eddy simulation of canonical atmospheric boundary layer flows with the spectral element method in Nek5000*](http://dx.doi.org/10.22541/essoar.174793542.24700933/v1), Journal of Advances in Modeling Earth Systems
+<a name="Huusko2025">[2]</a> Linnea Huusko et al. (2025), [*Large eddy simulation of canonical atmospheric boundary layer flows with the spectral element method in Nek5000*](https://doi.org/10.1029/2025MS005233), Journal of Advances in Modeling Earth Systems